-All too often, we listen to so-called “experts” for investment advice, and, ultimately, their strategies don't work.
-This is What Works on Wall Street wants to eliminate.
-It's the only in-depth guide that lets you see the market in context and understand that the highs and lows are a normal part of investing.
+All too often, we listen to so-called “experts” for investment advice, only to find out that their strategies don't work.
+This is what What Works on Wall Street wants to eliminate.

 You can buy What Works on Wall Street here.

 Investment Titans: Investment Insights from the Minds that Move Wall Street – Jonathan Burton